Reports of the death of independent bookstores have been greatly exaggerated—at least in San Francisco.

 Founded in 1915, Brick Row Bookstore emphasizes English and American Literature from the 17th century to the 20th century.
 It specializes in first editions, rare books and manuscripts.

-Assouline is a luxury publisher that runs a bookstore featuring their lavish books and gifts.
+Assouline is a luxury publisher that runs a bookstore featuring lavish books and gifts.

-Since 1981, Bolerium Books in the Mission has provided books and ephemera on labor and social movements such as Black and Chicano equality, gay liberation, feminism, Asian-American activism and so much more.
+Since 1981, Bolerium Books in the Mission has provided books and ephemera on labor and social movements such as Black and Chicano equality, gay liberation, feminism and Asian-American activism.

-An “anarchist collective-run” bookstore carrying titles on queer culture, feminism, national and international politics, alternative culture, poetry, drugs and more.
+An "anarchist collective-run" bookstore carrying titles on queer culture, feminism, national and international politics, alternative culture, poetry and drugs.

 Lower Nob Hill